As America races to slow this pandemic’s grip, it’s easy for women to forget about self-care during this time.

 Practice Self-Care Daily With SEEDS

-We know that the daily practice of SEEDS can help people feel better.
-When put into practice, it can reduce the risk of disease and planning is key.
-Sunday nights are a good time to put the SEEDS on your calendar for the week.
-Identify days for aerobic walking, strength training and stretching.
+We know that the daily practice of SEEDS® can help people feel better.
+When put into practice, it can reduce the risk of disease, and planning is key.
+Sunday nights are a good time to put the SEEDS® on your calendar for the week.
+Identify days for aerobic walking, strength training, and stretching.
 Plan out your meals and menus for the week—including snacks.
 Develop a strategy for getting enough sleep.
-You can read more about SEEDS and the research behind it in Dr. Bitner’s book, “I Want To Age Like That!”
+You can read more about SEEDS® and the research behind it in Dr. Bitner’s book, “I Want To Age Like That!” or download her e-book on SEEDS® for a comprehensive guide!

 Download and save the graphic below to your phone or computer.
 Print it out and keep it someplace you will see it every day as a reminder.
 It’s more important than ever for you to establish these habits.
 Now is the time to take care of yourself so you will be in a better position to care for others.